 Village Drive Village is a neighborhood association dedicated to helping retirees stay in their homes as they age.
 The “Village” finds neighbors who may be isolated, and we help with errands and small tasks of home, yard, and computer maintenance which can become more and more difficult.
 We officially began our services in September, 2018.

 Our Board of Directors, shown above, has appointed committees to provide

-training and vetting for volunteers
+orientation for volunteers

 recommended providers lists for members

 social and cultural events for members and volunteers

 news and other information for members and volunteers and neighbors

 concierge-operated helplines to connect silver members to the help they need

 neighborhood action to welcome new residents and to propose neighborhood improvements